Sao Paulo corridor into the US

 What this corridor does not include.

 No legal services.
 No Brazilian company formation, no BACEN notifications, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Brazil-US tax-treaty review.
+No US tax structuring, FATCA analysis, or Brazil-US tax-treaty evaluation.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, FCC, or DOT clearance work for medtech, electronics, or industrial operators.

 Frequently asked.

 Brazilian commercial culture leads with scale, relationship continuity, and Latin American track record.
-US procurement readers do not score against Brazilian or broader Latin American past performance.
+US procurement buyers do not score against Brazilian or broader Latin American past performance.
 They score against US past performance.
-Sao Paulo firms entering the United States arrive with a strong Brazilian operating history that the American procurement officer cannot read as US-relevant on its own.
+Sao Paulo firms entering the United States arrive with a strong Brazilian operating history that the American procurement officer cannot land as US-relevant on its own.
 The work is to rebuild the operating history into US procurement vocabulary, US peer-set framing, and US category language so the same operator gets credit for what they have actually built.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Sao Paulo and the US corridor.